shopsys/shopsys/docs/project/how-to-write-an-upgradable-application.md

     }
 ```

-you may encounter problems with following code (notice the `promoted` property will not be set)
+You may encounter problems with the following code (notice the `promoted` property will not be set)

 ```php
 namespace App\Model\Product\Parameter;